platformio/platformio-docs/ide/clion.rst

 2. Open system Terminal and install :ref:`piocore`
 3. Create new folder for your project and change directory (``cd``) to it
 4. Generate a project using PIO Core Project Generator (:option:`platformio init --ide`)
-5. Import project in IDE.
+5. Open project in IDE.

 ------------